Nash equilibrium computation: Related computational problems

 In a later paper they study a more general decision problem: does a given game nas a NE with certain natural properties?
-They show, using a general reduction, that most decision problems proved to be NP-complete for two player games, becomes ∃ℝ-complete for multiplayer games.
+They show, using a general reduction, that most decision problems proved to be NP-complete for two player games, becomes ∃$\mathbb{R}$-complete for multiplayer games.

 Concave games

 A concave game is a generalization of a normal-form game in which the space of strategy profiles can be an arbitrary convex set (rather than just a Cartesian product of simplices).

 Papadimitriou, Vlatakis-Gkaragkounis and Zampetakis prove that computing an equilibrium in a concave game is PPAD-complete.
 In fact, they prove that the problem is in PPAD even for general concave games, and it is PPAD-hard even in the special case of strongly-concave utilities that can be expressed as multivariate polynomials of a constant degree with axis aligned box constraints.